-You can experience motorcycling through the Basic Motorcycle RiderCourse program with Rider Education of New Jersey.
+Experience motorcycling through the Basic Motorcycle RiderCourse program offered by Rider Education of New Jersey.
 The course is designed to teach the novice motorcyclist the skills required to ride in a safe manner on the street.
-The 15-18 hour course of instruction takes the beginning rider through the basics of motorcycle operation, straight line riding, turning, shifting, stopping and safe riding strategies.
-The course consists of six to eight hours of classroom instruction and eight to ten hours of actual hands-on training.
-Due to the demanding nature of the course, twenty to twenty two hours are required to administer the program with time being allocated for breaks and lunch.
+The course of instruction takes the beginning rider through the basics of motorcycle operation, straight line riding, turning, shifting, stopping and safe riding strategies.
+The course consists of 5 hours of classroom instruction and ten hours of actual hands-on training.
+Due to the demanding nature of the course, twenty hours are required to administer the program with time being allocated for breaks and lunch.
 Riding begins with you demonstrating your ability to balance.

 The Basic RiderCourse program provides helmets, motorcycles (100cc to 350cc) and instructional material for student use.
 Our motorcycles are sized from small to medium.
-Typically, those who are 5'2" or under are the ones who need to size up before a course.
+Typically, those who are 5'2" or under will need to size up before a course.
 If you have any doubt that you will fit on our motorcycles, you MUST visit one of our training sites any weekend we have classes scheduled prior to signing up for class.
+One of our RiderCoaches will assist you in "sizing up" a RENJ motorcycle.
 This is YOUR RESPONSIBILITY!

 Our RiderCoaches for the program are all experienced motorcycle operators who are nationally certified by the Motorcycle Safety Foundation, as well as, the State of New Jersey.

-Successful completion of the Basic RiderCourse program waives the need for the NJ Driver license graduate to return to Motor Vehicles for the *NJ state road test, as well as providing the opportunity to receive an insurance discount with some motorcycle insurance companies.
+Successful completion of the Basic RiderCourse program waives the need for the NJ Driver license holding graduate to return to Motor Vehicles for the *NJ state road test and written, as well as providing the opportunity to receive an insurance discount with some motorcycle insurance companies.
+You will have to return to NJ MVC to turn in your paperwork should you qualify for the waiver certificate and choose to obtain a NJ motorcycle endorsement.
 If you have an out of state license, you can take the Basic RiderCourse however the road test cannot be waived.

 Rider Education of New Jersey Inc. has been approved by the Motor Vehicle Commission to offer the New Jersey Motorcycle Safety Course.